DannyChambers/netflix/README.md

 # Netflix

-All the features I wanted to prototype and user tet at Netflix
+All the features I wanted to prototype and user test at Netflix

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).